gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 One piece of advice I would offer while working on these models - _units will kill you_.
 You will want to be super careful and rigorous in ensuring all your math and your constants are using the same units, and when you write your code, the units assumptions come in as well.
 We've kinda skirted the whole topic so far, as to not clutter the explanation.
 Still though, you have to be careful.

-Honestly, I've only ever had success making these models using _metric_ units, and being super-consistant on what prefixes I choose for each value.
+Honestly, I've only ever had success making these models using _metric_ units, and being super-consistent on what prefixes I choose for each value.
 I do all the internal math and constants calculations in metric.
 Imperial has too many "gotchas" for me on the conversions.

 However, I'm from the US.
 I grew up using feet and lbs, and I still have a far more intuitive understanding of what "10 feet per second" or "15 foot pounds of torque" looks and feels like - much more so that "15 meters per second" or "20 Newtons".
 For this reason, any time we report values to a dashboard or log them to file, we convert back to imperial.
 It's totally computational overhead, but I'd prefer to let the processor do that heavy lifting, and have a _feeling_ for what the numbers mean, rather than waste my time doing mental math to do the conversion.